coldshrine/study-notes/books/effective-java.md

 The doc comment for a method should describe succinctly the contract between the method and its client.

 Doc comments should be readable both in the source code and in the generated documentation.

+No two members or constructors in a class or interface should have the same summary description.